Las Vegas Ballpark

-Las Vegas Ballpark is a baseball stadium in Summerlin South, Nevada in the Las Vegas Valley.
-It is the home field for the Las Vegas Aviators of the Pacific Coast League.
-The stadium is owned by the Howard Hughes Corporation.
+Las Vegas Ballpark is a baseball stadium in Summerlin South, Nevada, United States.
+It is the home field for the Las Vegas Aviators of the Pacific Coast League, who are currently affiliated with the Athletics.
+The stadium, along with its primary tenant, is owned by Seaport Entertainment Group.
 Las Vegas Ballpark is located in Downtown Summerlin near the intersection of South Pavilion Center Drive and Summerlin Center Drive next to City National Arena and across the street from the Downtown Summerlin shopping center.
 Construction of the $150 million stadium began in 2018 and was completed in time for the Aviators' 2019 season.
-It replaced the team's previous home at Cashman Field, where the team had resided since 1983.
+It replaced the team's previous home at Cashman Field, where the Aviators had resided since 1983 as the Stars and 51s, respectively.